Jasper National Park: Internment camps

-In 1916, following the precedent set at Banff National Park, the Government of Canada opened an internment camp for individuals deemed enemy aliens, primarily immigrants from Germany, the Austro-Hungarian Empire, including Ukrainians, who made up the largest affected population, and the Ottoman Empire.
+In 1916, following the precedent set at Rocky Mountains Park, the Government of Canada opened an internment camp for individuals deemed enemy aliens, primarily immigrants from the German Empire, the Austro-Hungarian Empire, including Ukrainians, who made up the largest affected population, and the Ottoman Empire.
 The interned men were primarily employed in the construction of a road from the town of Jasper, along the Maligne River first to Medicine Lake, and later on to Maligne Lake.

-In 1931, in response to the Great Depression, the government of Prime Minister R.B.
-Bennett enacted the Unemployment and Farm Relief Act, which allocated funds for public works projects in the national parks.
+In 1931, in response to the Great Depression, the government of Prime Minister R. B. Bennett enacted the Unemployment and Farm Relief Act, which allocated funds for public works projects in the national parks.
 Labourers, many of them laid-off Canadian National Railway workers, were employed on road and bridge projects within the park, for which they were paid 25 to 30 cents per hour, working eight hours a day up to six days per week.
-In October, 1931, under the auspices of the relief project, construction started on a road between Jasper and Banff, which would ultimately form the basis for the Icefields Parkway.
+In October, 1931, under the auspices of the relief project, construction started on a road between Jasper and Banff, which ultimately formed the basis for the Icefields Parkway.